 Bonus tip: Finish 2022 financially strong with GivingTuesday

-Use the biggest national day of giving as an opportunity to remind your congregants of the wonderful programs and causes you champion.
+Use the most important national day of giving to remind your congregants of the excellent programs and causes you champion.
 Highlight how they are part of your mission and impact while raising end-of-year funds for programs that matter.

-You can learn how GivingTuesday works and get the best advice on how to leverage this day of generosity with your custom toolkit from Givelify.
+You can learn how GivingTuesday works and get the best advice on leveraging this day of generosity with your custom toolkit from Givelify.
 Our 2022 GivingTuesday Toolkit provides easy planning, copy-and-paste social media templates, expert tips, and much more.
 Reserve your free toolkit now.

 Recommended for you: